2026 Awards Nomination Guide

 The Information You Will Need for the Nominations Form

-Below we share more details on information requested on the nomination form.
+Below, we share more details on the information requested on the nomination form.

-We also provide a Google Doc template for the nomination form and links to download your own copy in Microsoft Word (.docx) and ODF Open Document Format (.odt).
+We also provide a Google Doc template for the nomination form, along with links to download your own copy in Microsoft Word (.docx) and ODF (Open Document Format, .odt).
 These forms can be used to organize your thoughts and draft the required information in advance.

 About the Nominator (You!)

-This first section is about the nominator (you, the person filling out the form) ask for basic contact information:
+This first section is about the nominator (you, the person filling out the form) asking for basic contact information:

 • Your full name

-• A preferred name for addressing for greeting you (as “first/last name is not a universal convention).
-This is the name we will greet you “Dear _______” in an email message
+• A preferred name for addressing you (as “first/last name is not a universal convention).
+This is the name we will use to greet you as “Dear _______” in an email message

-• Your email address ony so we can update you or contact you if we have a question about your nomination.
+• Your email address is required so we can update you or contact you if we have a question about your nomination.

-• Your organizational affiliation.
-We also want to track organizations that support the program.
+• Your organizational affiliation is requested so we can track the organizations that support our OEAwards program.

 • Subscribe to OEGlobal News by email.
 Check the box if you wish to be added as a subscriber.